ganbuan/CyberNotebook/README.md

 + EDR - deployed on every system to contain and eradicate advanced-level threats

 After identification, certain procedures must be followed.
 The following can be used for different kinds of incidents:
-+ <i>Playbooks</i> - guidelines for a comprehensive incident response
++ *Playbooks* - guidelines for a comprehensive incident response
-+ <i>Runbooks</i> - detailed step-by-step methodology during incidents
++ *Runbooks* - detailed step-by-step methodology during incidents

 ## Logs
-<i>Logs</i> are digital footprints left behind by activities, whether they are intended or malicious.
+*Logs* are digital footprints left behind by activities, whether they are intended or malicious.
 These play an important role in the following areas:
 + Security Events Monitoring - detecting anomalous behaviour in real-time
 + Incident Investigation and Forensics - offers detailed information and traces to the root cause of incidents
 + Troubleshooting - documents errors in systems/applications for diagnosis and fixing